Prepare for a career as a paralegal or legal assistant

 Delaware Paralegal Association Discount

-Members of the Delaware Paralegal Association receive a 15% discount when enrolling in this program.
+Members of the Delaware Paralegal Association receive a 15 percent discount when enrolling in this program.
 Please call 302-831-7600 to apply this discount.

 “One of the best features of UD’s Paralegal Certificate is the instructors, all of whom actively practice law." - Elizabeth Romero